You’re here because you want to start email tracking, and you need to know the best email tracker for the job. Right?

 • Track email opens and clicks

-7 Best Email Tracking Apps for Gmail & Outlook
+7 Best Email Trackers for Gmail & Outlook

-Using a third-party app is the easiest way to get started with email tracking in Gmail or Outlook.
+Using a third-party app is the easiest way to track emails in Gmail or Outlook.

 After testing each of these, here are my picks for the best email tracking apps.